-- Make sure your child attends school regularly.
+- 1. Make sure your child attends school regularly.
 The more your child is in school, the more likely he or she is to do well on tests. - Encourage your child's efforts to learn English and every other subject he or she studies in school.
-A student who feels supported by his or her family will learn and do well on tests. - Encourage your child to eat healthy foods.
+A student who feels supported by his or her family will learn and do well on tests. - 3.
+Encourage your child to eat healthy foods.
 A child who is healthy and feels well is ready to work hard and learn in school. - 4.
 Make sure your child does his or her homework every night.
 Homework supports classroom learning and gives your child extra practice using the English language. - 5.
-Encourage your child to speak, read, and write in his or her heritage language.
-The skills needed to develop in one language will transfer to the other, resulting in increased comprehension and academic achievement in English. - Meet with your child's teacher often to discuss his or her progress.
-Parents and teachers should work together to help the student. - 7.
+Meet with your child's teacher often to discuss his or her progress.
+Parents and teachers should work together to help the student. - 6.
 Make sure your child is well-rested every day.
 Tired children have trouble paying attention in school and they have trouble doing well on tests.